 What is croup?
 What are croup symptoms?

 Croup is a viral infection that involves swelling of the upper airway.
 It can be a very dangerous and distressing situation for the child.
 Croup occurs, most often, in the middle of the night.
 Croup symptoms may vary, but typically your child will begin to make whistling sounds as they try to inhale to breathe.
 The classic croup symptom is a “seal bark” sound as the child coughs.
 Fever may or may not accompany croup.
 Most often, what you see is a child that has had mild cold symptoms, who then awakens with labored breathing and very frightened parents.
-We are always available by phone in those evening hours to help you decide the best way to proceed in your child’s care.
+If you’ve noticed any of these croup symptoms, we are always available by phone in those evening hours to help you decide the best way to proceed in your child’s care.

-Croup can be an incredibly frightening experience for any parent, even us.
+Croup can be an incredibly frightening experience for any parent, or even a pediatrician, but our professional pediatric care team is experienced and knowledgeable when it comes to administering croup treatment.
 We are here to answer any questions you might have and offer some support through those tough times.

 ****The information provided here is intended only as a supplement to the advice and information provided by our physicians and nurses during direct patient interactions at Health Care for Children.
 This information should never take the place of an actual physical examination.
 Call us today to schedule an appointment or to discuss your concerns with our nursing staff directly.****